RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

 This course is designed as a self-paced, self-guided course.
 Some sections are accompanied by a set of exercises that you can complete to test your knowledge.
 Each topic aims to explain the foundational concepts and practical usage of a particular tool or platform and provide you with the resources you need to learn more.
 While you can find below a recommended order of topics, you are free to explore the topics in any order you wish, following external and internal hyperlinks as you see fit.

+Moreover, users are recommended to go over the [RoboticsKnowledgebase](https://roboticsknowledgebase.com/) for additional resources that complement this BootCamp.
+The [RoboticsKnowledgebase](https://roboticsknowledgebase.com/) contains not only basic knowledge related to software skills needed for robotics but also robotics-project-specific knowledge that starting engineers and students might find useful.

 ## Recommended Order of Topics

 1. Basics